 Espresso is a particularly concentrated kind of coffee which is made by forcing steam and hot water under pressure through densely packed coffee grounds.

 It was invented in 1884 in Italy, when the first espresso machine was patented by Angelo Moriondo.

-- 2 Do I need formal training to be a barista in the United Kingdom?
+- 1 Do I need formal barista training in the United Kingdom?

 As opposed to regular coffee brews, espresso is both thick and intensely flavored.
 Although there are those who prefer plain espresso’s taste, it can be made milder by mixing it with milk, water and other liquids.